-First, as insights can come from anywhere, it is vital to look in different places, and view and explore subject matter in different ways.
-Use mixed methods to push the boundaries, explore beyond the here and now and uncover insights on new or unmet needs.
-We advocate using three research strategies to gain an edge; we call them the three Cs: Context, Challenge and Collaboration.
+First, as insights can come from anywhere, it is vital to look in different places, and view and explore consumers in different ways.
+Use mixed methods to push the boundaries, dig deeper, and look into the future.
+We advocate using three consumer research strategies to gain an edge; we call them the three Cs: Context, Challenge and Collaboration.

-Get up close to understand the context where consumers make choices
+Get up close to understand the consumer context

 Provide challenging experiences

 Consumer thoughts and feelings come from their own frame of reference i.e. experiences, prejudices and memory.
-By provoking consumers, it is possible to reveal what is unconsidered, hidden or forgotten.
-To do this they need taking out of their comfort zones and given new experiences.
-For example, giving consumers a new or different product to try can reveal insights on new or unmet needs.
-And also on barriers to overcome.
-Conversely, combining loyal and lapsed consumers in a ‘conflict group’ can reveal triggers and barriers to usage.
-It also casts new light on the strength of attitudes and whether, and if so, how to overcome potential usage barriers.
+By provoking consumers, it is possible to reveal what is unconsidered, hidden or perhaps forgotten.
+So take them out of their comfort zones and provide new experiences.
+For example, giving consumers a new or different product to try can reveal insights on current product deficiencies, on new or unmet needs, and also on barriers to overcome.
+Conversely, combining loyal and lapsed consumers in a ‘conflict group’ can reveal drivers and barriers to usage.
+Also to cast new light on the strength of attitudes, and whether, and how, to change attitudes.

 Involve consumers as collaborators

-Today we live in an increasingly connected society with greater free-flow of information and collaboration.
-In the IT world this has led to the development and increasing popularity of ‘open-source’ software is common-place.
-Consumers are also very familiar with advertising and brands means that they are more ‘savvy’ and able to discourse in ‘technical’ terms.
-This is a boon for researchers and marketers as it means that consumers able to discourse in ‘technical’ terms and also create as well as assess communication and product ideas and solutions.
-The concept of collaboration applies to both who, how to and what to research.
+Today we live in an increasingly connected and savvy society with greater free-flow of information and collaboration.
+In IT collaboration and ‘open-source’ software is common-place.
+Consumers are also very familiar with advertising and brands. able to discourse in ‘technical’ terms.
+This is a boon for researchers and marketers.
+It therefore means that consumers able to discourse in ‘technical’ terms and also create as well as assess communication and product ideas and solutions.
+The concept of collaboration applies all aspects of research.
 The only limiting factor is our imagination!
 For example, by including specific technical experts in research, brings leading-edge insights and ideas, and potential glimpses into the future.

 To really probe for new insights to give you an edge consider the 3 Cs : Context, Challenge and Collaboration.